The Equation of a Circle with its Centre at the Origin: A practical guide

 Some key properties of a circle with its center at the origin include:

-• Symmetry: The circle is symmetric about both the x-axis and the y-axis.
-This means that if a point (x, y) is on the circle, then so are the points (-x, y), (x, -y), and (-x, -y).
+- Symmetry: The circle is symmetric about both the x-axis and the y-axis.
+What this tells us is if a point (x, y) is on the circle, then so are the points (-x, y), (x, -y), and (-x, -y).

 Examples and Applications